signalfx/splunk-otel-collector/internal/configsource/vaultconfigsource/README.md

 ## Configuration

-Under the `config_sources:` use `vault:` or `vault/<name>:` to create a Vault config source Under the latter section, the following parameters are available to customize Vault config sources:
+Under the `config_sources:` use `vault:` or `vault/<name>:` to create a Vault config source.
+The following parameters are available to customize Vault config sources:

 ```yaml
 config_sources: